Hi there, it's Amrit, and here's a first-person bio because let's be real: I wrote this thing.

 Before my career in television, I practiced corporate securities litigation as an attorney in New York City, fulfilling both familial obligation and intellectual curiosity though not my sense of self.
 And so I took a leap, forming a journalistic sentience as the Executive Editor of the popular website Stereogum.
 It was the ride of a lifetime during which I traveled the world, documenting and contributing to an independent-minded art culture which has blossomed into something global and beautiful.
 (My goodbye post says it all, albeit sentimentally.)

 Writing is another passion life-long passion -- these days it's about politics, and about the intersectionality of news and culture and art.
-I also write creative short fiction, and am presently working on a book.
-It's fun!
+I also write creative short fiction, and am presently working on my first full-length book.

 I graduated magna cum laude from Boston University with concentrations in Political Science and Philosophy and earned my law degree from the University of Wisconsin in Madison, where I served as Editor of the International Law Journal.
 I was born in New York City, spent my teens outside Philadelphia, and live in Los Angeles, and have whole-heartedly high hopes for humanity, despite my voracious news consumption.